 On this particular fall day, I noticed a lot of the leaves had started to change colors.
 Mostly yellow, but some orange, too.
 I love to see the fall colors emerge.
 I find it interesting how we view the leaves as prettier when they’re dead.

 I was taking my time following Lucy, the pit-mix, around the backyard.
-The stillness was so tranquil and hypnotic.
-It reminded me of how little peace was in me.
+The rustling wind gave me nostalgic feelings of fall.
+Stillness so tranquil and hypnotic, it reminded me of how little peace was in me.

 In 2009, I did a brief stint in the Navy.
-That’s another story for another blog.
+That’s another story for another time.
 But during that time, I wrote one of my favorite poems I’ve ever tried to write.
-It started out with the line:
+It starts out like this:

 September marked 9 years since he passed.
 He had been in a vegetative state, unable to walk or talk, after a massive stroke in 1999.
 He was on a ventilator, peg tube, and catheter for 12 years.